 The bill has already influenced the likes of Paraguay to create their own crypto friendly bills that promotes the use of crypto in business and finance.
 The congressman behind it, Carlos Rejala, plans for a second bill, mirror’s El Salvador’s bill making Bitcoin legal tender in the country.

 El Salvador is definitely not the first country to show strong acceptance towards crypto.
-Ethiopia has recently partnered up with Cardano to provide digital identity for students and teachers across the country.
+Ethiopia has recently partnered up with Cardano to provide digital identity for students and teachers.

 While news for companies like Visa or Tesla accepting Bitcoin is extremely significant for the crypto community, as it is an indication to mass adoption, it is nowhere near the scale of a country’s adoption.
 Such moves before simply encouraged people to shift towards crypto, in this case it will force people to.

-Although it is still unclear how this move will be executed in practice, the rise of crypto ATMs and crypto visa/credit cards from CEXes, or centralised exchanges, could spearhead the means to how crypto is exchanged in El Salvador, as well as encourage the development of technologies that make the medium of exchange cheaper and easier.
+Although it is still unclear how this move will be executed in practice, the rise of crypto ATMs and crypto visa/credit cards from CEXes, or centralised exchanges, could spearhead the means to how crypto is exchanged in El Salvador.
+This could also encourage the development of technologies that make the medium of exchange cheaper and easier.

 This move could also encourage El Salvador to create further laws to make the country a safe haven for crypto, which would be phenomenal for business development and investment from big corporations and countries with strong economies.